ngxson/pluspoint-reader/README.md

     - [x] Cover more APIs
     - [ ] Allow app to be compressed into a more space-efficient format (inspired by BSON <--> JSON)
     - [ ] Add networking APIs
-- ~~Allow custom fonts to be installed to SPIFFS partition~~ Abandonned, potentially duplicated efforts with other contributors
 - [ ] Real-time clock (with calibration to minimize drifting)

 ## Custom JS apps